hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

 import TabItem from '@theme/TabItem';

-Node operators using [Snap sync](../concepts/node-sync.md#snap-synchronization) can significantly reduce disk usage by removing pre-merge (proof-of-work era) block data from the local database.
+Node operators using [Snap sync](../concepts/node-sync.md#snap-synchronization) can significantly reduce disk usage by removing [pre-merge](https://ethereum.org/en/roadmap/merge/) (Proof of Work (PoW) era) block data from the local database.

 Besu can prune all pre-merge blocks and associated transaction receipts, leaving only headers and the genesis block.